phreed/qt-dummy-feedstock/README.md

 It does not install any Qt package.
 It configures the specified Conda environment to use the installed Qt.
 It expects the appropriate Qt to have been previously acquired.
-It may be acquired and installed from https://

 Current build status